-By Pablo Fernandez, Partner, James Price, Partner, Tom Dugdale, Special Counsel and Jarrod Marchesi, Special Counsel
+By Pablo Fernandez, Partner, James Price, Partner and Tom Dugdale, Special Counsel

 The second step in the Victorian legislature’s response to the National Cabinet’s Code of Conduct (Code) was published on 1 May 2020 – The COVID-19 Omnibus (Emergency Measures) (Commercial Leases and Licences) Regulations 2020 (Vic) (Regulations).
 The Regulations were made pursuant to the COVID-19 Omnibus (Emergency Measures) Act 2020 (Act).

 - do not refer back to the principles in the Code (unlike the NSW Regulations);

 - resolve many (but not all) of the shortfalls in the Code identified by the property industry; and